lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

-Since even heavily optimized implementations take over a millisecond to perform a single homomorphic NAND gate, use of FHE to secure real-world computations will likely require algorithmic advances that result in speed ups of a factor of 1000 or more.
+Since even heavily optimized implementations take over a millisecond to perform a single homomorphic NAND gate, use of FHE to secure real-world computations will likely require additional algorithmic advances.